ivvv/FFv2/README.md

 **TBW**

 _the text below is obsolete_
+[FIXME_LSedit: I have not reviewed the lines below as I take the above comment at face value...]

 At the top level, there are a number of folders and CSV files ([hrSparseObservations\_FF\_1stRelease.csv](http://archives.esac.esa.int